Civilized Bjornaer (Template)

 While you should be flexible and let the character grow as the saga unfolds, it is perhaps advisable to begin with some vision of what you want your character to pursue, at least initially.
 One direction for roleplaying this character is as a thoroughly Hermetic magus with an interest in Animal.
 He would essentially be a Bonisagus researcher, except that he'll belong to House Bjornaer, and will focus on improving his Art and publishing and trading books on it.
 He will pay little heed to his House's mystery cult, and remain in low circles.
 In this option, most of the design choices made above will add color to the character and be used to get him embroiled in stories that, more often than not, drug him away from his research.
 Note that if you do choose this option, you can only expect to reach true mastery of the Art at old age, which would require a lengthy saga and would mean that your Difficult Longevity Ritual would be very problematic.
 This can be a springboard to start the saga with, however, and let the story drive your character in other directions.

 Another way to play this template is to emphasize his mystical affinity with magical cats.
-You could, for example, have him try to out-manipulate two feline dynasties (see Realms of of Power: Magic) vying for control of Paris, while simultaneously deepening your mystical connection to your cat Inner Heartbeast (see Houses of Hermes: Mystery Cults]).
+You could, for example, have him try to out-manipulate two feline dynasties (see Realms of Power: Magic) vying for control of Paris, while simultaneously deepening your mystical connection to your cat Inner Heartbeast (see Houses of Hermes: Mystery Cults).
 You may need extra effort to convince your House-mates that you are worthy of being initiated into the House's mysteries, due to your unusual heart-beast.

 You may alternatively focus on your revulsion at animal suffering, and work to manipulate the farms in your local area to ease their plight.
 You may even set up magical farms, that will have great magical yields.
 While this may not sound glamorous, such developments can have far ramifications for the Order and even all of Mythic Europe, and can easily bring a lot of opportunities to meddle in the affairs of mundane nobles and in Hermetic politics.

-Your suite of spells at character generation is limited.
-You would probably want to develop spells that will help you communicate with and understand animals better, and perhaps grow or even heal them.
-But a key difficulty you would almost certainly need to face during your adventures is developing effective combat spells.
-Summoning animals (Creo Animal with a Rego requisite) can be a very effective way to defeat many enemies; summoning packs of vicious dogs, herds of oxes, or flocks of hunting birds can be particularly useful.
-Summoned creatures have limitations, however, especially when it comes to facing supernatural foes, that have Magic Resistance.
+Regarding effective combat spells - note that while summoning animals (Creo Animal with a Rego requisite) can be a very effective way to defeat many enemies, or for spying, summoned creatures have limitations, especially when it comes to facing supernatural foes that have Magic Resistance.
 You would probably want to develop effective spells to directly combat Animal opponents.
-Against Corpus or other opponents, however, you are at a disadvantage and may need to invest in improving your other Forms (as well as your Techniques) and develop appropriate spells.
+Against Corpus or other opponents, however, you are at a disadvantage and may need to invest in improving your other Forms (as well as your Techniques) to round up your combat capabilties.

 You may also want to consider purchasing items to allow you to increase your flexibility and bredth of power - from an invisibility ring to a wand firing pilums of fire.